 If you still need to file a tax return, however, you’ll also need to include in your return details of the sale of the property and any CGT already paid.

-From April 2020, the 30 day reporting applies to both UK-resident and non-UK-resident landlords disposing of UK rental property.
-Non UK residents have to report within 30 days whether there is tax to pay or not but UK residents do not have to report if there is no tax to pay.
+From April 2020, the 60 day (30 day if completion is before 27th October 2021) reporting applies to both UK-resident and non-UK-resident landlords disposing of UK rental property.
+Non UK residents have to report within 60/30 days whether there is tax to pay or not but UK residents do not have to report if there is no tax to pay.

 Coming clean about rental income